tequilahub/tequila/README.rst

-# OpenVQE
+# Tequila
-Code for OpenVQE: a Python framework for variational quantum eigensolvers
+Code for Tequila: a Python framework for variational quantum algorithms

 # Simulators
 Currently supported